 - Do not make assumptions about what students may or may not know, especially in the areas of writing and technology — assess and access prior knowledge and skills

-- Be aware of signs of referential non-recognition (This is when teachers make a reference that has no meaning to students.
-The lack of understanding may be social, cultural, experiential or lack of historical awareness.
+- Be aware of signs of referential non-recognition (This is when teachers make a reference, offer an example, metaphor, or story that has no meaning to their students.
+The lack of understanding may be social, cultural, experiential or due to a lack of historical awareness.
 While the reference and its relevance may be clear to the teacher, students may have no contexts for understanding it.)

 - Be aware of current youth culture as trends may be tied to areas of interest, and this awareness will help you connect with current or known examples and meaningful metaphors

 - Make learning relevant to their futures – -find and make connections to things important to their generation of learners.